 Within this document a production company will outline their idea, this could include a written treatment, a proposed shot list, mocked-up storyboards if the concept is too complicated to explain through text alone.
 A breakdown of costs and an approximated timetable of work should also be included.

 A lot of companies will include a short bio about themselves which should help you pick out the differences between how each of the companies work and their ethos.
 See how they approach a project, see if they put a strong emphasis on communication and forming relationships with clients.
 This is very important because the more communication there is throughout production will result in a much better end product.
 It’s also important to be able to get on with the production team, there will be a lot of communication throughout the project and it helps during the filming and editing if everyone is relaxed and enjoying themselves.

 Step 7.
 Storyboards and script writing

-During this stage if there is something you are unsure of or don’t like it’s important to bring it up and this will shape the rest of the project.
-Don’t be afraid to question as a god conversation and brain storm will most likely resolve the issue and form a more positive outcome.
+During this stage, if there is something you are unsure of or don’t like it’s important to bring it up and this will shape the rest of the project.
+Don’t be afraid to question as a good conversation and brainstorm will most likely resolve the issue and form a more positive outcome.

 Step 8.
 The corporate video production process in a nutshell